Converting neovim config to lua

 vim.cmd('colorscheme chinook')

-I'm not sure if there's a more neovim way to do these, but certain things seem to still need vimscript commands to make them happen.
-That may change in future neovim versions too.
+I'm sure if there's a less neovim way to do these, so certain things seem to still want vimscript commands to make them happen. this may change in future neovim versions too.

 For a good example of a lua colorscheme, check our zephyr